-At the end of the dry season my garden is just that; at a glance many of the native plants look dry, and dead; but once you look more closely there’s always a bit of green within the brown.
+At the end of the dry season my garden is just that; at a glance many of the native plants look dry and dead but once you look more closely, there’s always a bit of green within the brown.
 Plants are dormant, but definitely not dead; seeds are abundant, as are all the creatures coming to the garden to partake in this abundance.

 Goldfinches come for the tarweed seeds, each plant with a flock of five or six birds taking the small flat seeds from each spent flower.
 Bushtits, most always in a flock of course, make their way from one side of the garden to the other, working over one shrub, then on to the next closest, and so on, carefully inspecting both the top and the bottom of leaves, flowers and seed heads as they forage for tiny insects.
-The Golden-crowned Sparrows are back in Marin, busy practicing their songs and doing the sparrow double-scratch, which both brings up seed for them to eat, and helps those they miss get properly planted.
+The Golden-crowned Sparrows are back in Marin, busy practicing their songs and doing the sparrow doublescratch, which brings up seed for them to eat and helps those they miss get properly planted.

 Foothill Penstemon (Penstemon heterophyllus) is very tolerant of many garden conditions; it needs full sun and minimal water when established.
-Foothill Penstemon grows naturally in chaparral and forest openings in the Coast Ranges, and at lower elevations in the Sierra.
-A few years ago, while exploring the forest roads through Mendocino National Forest, my husband and I came upon a recent road cut where the steep slopes on either side had been colonized by this Penstemon.
-It was a memorable and breath-taking spectacle!
+Foothill Penstemon grows naturally in chaparral and forest openings in the coast ranges, and at lower elevations in the Sierra.
+A few years ago, while exploring the forest roads through Mendocino National Forest, my husband and I came upon a recent road cut where the steep slopes on either side had been colonized by this penstemon.
+It was a memorable and breathtaking spectacle!

 The seed is small, but needs no pre-germination treatment when sown outside in early fall.
 I set my seed pot outside in a somewhat shady and protected place, and usually see germination beginning in about a month.
 Within another two months or so, the seedlings will be large enough to transplant to individual pots.

-White Sage (Salvia apiana) is a strikingly beautiful shrub with very aromatic leaves, and flowers that, though small, are profuse and loved by the bees.
+White Sage (Salvia apiana) is a strikingly beautiful shrub with very aromatic leaves and flowers that, though small, are profuse and loved by the bees.
 It’s a plant native to the much drier, hotter chaparral of Southern California.
-Fires were once a natural occurrence, and re-generator of life in these areas.
+Fires were once a natural occurrence and re-generator of life in these areas.
 Many chaparral plants can be burned to a stump, but new growth appears again once the rains come.
-The fires also helped to create a mineral-rich seed bed, and reduce competition, allowing the seed bank in the soil to germinate.
+The fires also helped to create a mineral-rich seedbed and reduce competition, allowing the seed bank in the soil to germinate.

 These species germinate more readily in a controlled indoor situation.
-I use a gro-light set for 12 hours a day initially, and a bottom heat mat which keeps the soil temperature at about 70 degrees.
+I use a grow-light set for 12 hours a day initially, and a bottom heat mat which keeps the soil temperature at about 70 degrees.
 Germination starts to occur within 4 or 5 days, increasing over the next week or so.
-The Narrow-leaf Milkweed is faster and easier than the Showy; and is also the better plant both for the Monarchs, and for a garden situation.
+The Narrow-leaf Milkweed is faster and easier than the Showy, and is also the better plant both for the Monarchs, and for a garden situation.

-Within a month or so the true leaves have developed, and when the seedlings are about 3 inches tall, with a nice sturdy stem and several sets of leaves, they can be transplanted.
-We use long thin pots, sometimes called ‘liners’ for the first transplant; and taller, narrow pots for the more mature seedlings, too.
+Within a month or so, the true leaves have developed, and when the seedlings are about 3 inches tall with a nice sturdy stem and several sets of leaves, they can be transplanted.
+We use long thin pots, sometimes called “liners” for the first transplant, and taller, narrow pots for the more mature seedlings, too.
 This style of container allows a really good root system to develop.
 You will have healthy, vigorous plants ready to go into the ground in about nine months.